msolters/wifi-control-node/README.md

 ```

 # Notes
+This library has been tested on Ubuntu & MacOS with no problems.

-Of the 3 OSs provided here, Windows is currently the least developed and least tested.
+Of the 3 OSs provided here, Windows is currently the least tested.
 Expect bugs with:

 *  Connecting to secure APs in win32
 *  Resetting network interfaces in win32